fggo/python/README.md

 from car import Car

 class ElectricCar(Car):
-    """ say fill_gas_tank() is defined both in Car and ElectricCar classes Python will ignore the method fill_gas_tank() in Car and run this code instead """
+    """say fill_gas_tank() is defined both in Car and ElectricCar classes Python will ignore fill_gas_tank() in Car and run this code instead""" def fill_gas_tank(self):

-    def fill_gas_tank(self):
         print('Electric Car does not need Gas!')
 ```